christianreiser/Model-Predictive-Control-master/README.md

 However!
 I'd love to help people get up and running with their IDEs of choice.
 If you've created a profile for an IDE that you think other students would appreciate, we'd love to have you add the requisite profile files and instructions to ide_profiles/.
-For example if you wanted to add a VS Code profile, you'd add:
+For example, if you wanted to add a VS Code profile, you'd add:

 * /ide_profiles/vscode/.vscode